Tests4Py: A Benchmark for System Testing: TESTS4PY Use Cases

 \TESTS4PY{} also holds significant potential for refining automated debugging techniques, most of which depend on the size and quality of a test set.
 The benchmark's ability to \emph{generate new tests as needed} opens the door for deeper investigation into the requirements of a test set to unveil the fault-causing statements in a program.
-As \TESTS4PY{} includes a patch for each subject, assessing the accuracy of the identified statements is a straightforward task.
-Some debugging techniques already integrate test generation to refine their hypotheses, for example, \ALHAZEN{}~\cite{kampmann2020alhazen}.
+As \TESTS4PY{} includes a patch for each subject and the possibility of retrieving the faulty statements from it, assessing the accuracy of the identified statements is a straightforward task.
+Some debugging techniques already integrate test generation to refine their hypotheses, for example, \ALHAZEN{}~\cite{kampmann2020alhazen} or \AVICENNA{}~\cite{eberlein2023avicenna}.
 These capabilities make \TESTS4PY{} a benchmark of choice for evaluating such methodologies in the context of real-world functional bugs.
+Moreover, \TESTS4PY{} provides an embedded statistical fault localization with the integration of \SFLKIT{}~\cite{smytzek2022sflkit} that enables further research in this direction of automated debugging.